 What is Urologic Nursing?

 Urologic nursing is the specialization that focuses on caring for patients with urologic disorders and diseases.
-According to Johnson & Johnson, responsibilities of urologic nurses include testing for and diagnosing urologic conditions, treating kidney stones, conducting routine examinations, helping patients learn about preventative care measures, and administering medication.
+According to The Urologic Nursing Journal, responsibilities of urologic nurses include testing for and diagnosing urologic conditions, treating kidney stones, conducting routine examinations, helping patients learn about preventative care measures, and administering medication.

 What is a Typical Work Environment for a Urologic Nurse?

 Urologic nurses may work in a variety of settings, including hospitals, clinics, and outpatient care centers.

 What are the Education and Certification Requirements?

 In order to become a urologic nurse, one must become a nurse.
 He or she can become an LPN/LVN or RN by completing an accredited nursing program.
 After graduation, the individual must pass the NCLEX and become licensed to work as a nurse.